Table of Contents

 - Search OCLC's World Cat.

 - Once you select a book, type your zip code in the box provided and it will show owing libraries nearest you.
-(This is what I use for the "find in a library" links on my pages.)

 - Not every owning library will appear -- usually it is the larger ones.
 It never hurts to double check the catalog of a specific library.